Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Purpose of computer tomography of the brain
+The purpose of performing a computed tomography scan of the brain

-Indications for computer tomography of the brain
+Indications for computed tomography of the brain

-- Diagnosis of brain lesions in neuroinfections.
+- Diagnosis of brain damage in neuroinfections.

-How is CT of the brain performed?
+How is a CT scan of the brain performed?

-Method of computer tomography of the head
+Methodology of computed tomography of the head

 Alternative methods

-Contraindications to computer tomography of the brain
+Contraindications to computed tomography of the brain

 Interpretation of results